 But really, what’s the big damn deal?
 I get it.
 It’s not a real word.
 (Sidenote: According to Dictionary.com, it is commonly recognized as a word nowadays, who knew?)
 But we make up words all of the time.
 Look —-> trill.

 Now, I could chalk that up to syntax and English snobbery.
-Hell, Twitter has proven that even the smartest of ninjas really have no idea how to spell common words and phrases they’ve been using for eons.
-This commonly riles people up, understandbly, I suppose.
+Hell, Twitter has proven that even the smartest of people really have no idea how to spell common words and phrases they’ve been using for eons.
+This commonly riles people up, understandably, I suppose.
 For example:

 Back to “trill” for a second and this idea of not knowing any better.
-While the reading ninja in me loves made up words, I also know when to use them.
+While the educated savant in me loves made up words, I also know when to use them.
 I won’t be sitting in a meeting with my boss and point out how “trill” a certain estimate of something is.
 It won’t happen.
-And I think we can safely assume that most reading ninjas won’t.
+And I think we can safely assume that most of us reading this won’t.
 But, again assuming, that the people who use “conversate” don’t know any better, maybe the fear is that they WOULD use that word, on purpose, in a setting where they’d make us all look bad.
 Is that it?

-Understandably, somebody who uses conversate might likely use that word in any setting or circumstance, regardless of who’s present.
+Indubitably, somebody who uses conversate just might use that word in any setting or circumstance, regardless of who’s present.
 Whereas I, again, know better.
 Here’s another monkey wrench – does it carry more weight if a white person says it?
-I’m asking because I get the impression that this isnt’ a Black thing, it’s a “conversate” thing.
+I’m asking because I get the impression that this isn’t a Black thing, it’s a “conversate” thing.
 It’s a tricky English language thing.
-I can imagine a foreigner mistakingly thinking that two people have a “conversation”, but one person might “conversate” with another.
+I can imagine a foreigner mistakenly thinking that two people have a “conversation”, but one person might “conversate” with another.
 Would anybody be upset if that happened?

 To make that even more f*cked up, you go from “orientation” to “orientate”.
 Tell me that ain’t confrusing, Young Buck.

 Let’s be real, English is one of the hardest languages to learn because of how many other languages we’ve pulled from.
-Not to mention the myriad homonyms, synonyms, etc. Hell, I can barely make it through some of the books like Souls of Black Folks because of the language use and I’m a motherf*cking honeybadger.
-We’re all aware of people who are extremely learned who don’t have a full grasp of the English language and all its nuance.
+Not to mention the myriad homonyms, synonyms, etc. Hell, I can barely make it through some books, like Souls of Black Folks, because of the language use and I’m educated as fuck with multiple degrees.
+We’re all aware of people who are extremely learned who don’t have a full grasp of the English language and all of its nuance.
 And it’s not SUCH a huge leap to think that “conversate” is a real word.
-I mean, my ni**a, Converse iz and are shoes.
+I mean, Converse iz and are shoes.

 Hell, quick, quick…somebody define, without looking up: gerund.

-But “conversate” is like nails on a chalkboard for many a ninja.
-It’s almost like the delineating point between ignant ninjadom and breaking out of the hood or something.
-In an odd twist of irony, I think I’ve jokingly heard “conversate” so much that I’ve had to check myself before to make sure that it wasn’t actually the right way to say “talk to a ni**a”.
+But “conversate” is like nails on a chalkboard for many Black folks.
+It’s almost like the delineating point between ignant niggadom and breaking out of the hood or something.
+In an odd twist of irony, I think I’ve jokingly heard “conversate” so much that I’ve had to check myself before to make sure that it wasn’t actually the right way to say “talk to a nigga”.